-To continue to manage and control the amount of our common stock used for equity compensation, on October 6, 2011, our Board adopted a resolution committing to stay below a 3-year average maximum burn rate for fiscal years 2011 through 2013.
-For 2013, this burn rate commitment requires us to limit the number of shares that we grant subject to awards during 2013 to no more than an annual average of 6.64% of our outstanding common stock, which is equal to the median burn rate plus one standard deviation for the Russell 3000 companies in our Global Industry Classification Standards Peer Group (Semiconductor and Semiconductor Equipment), as published by Institutional Shareholder Service, Inc. (ISS) in 2010.
-Our annual average burn rate is calculated as the number of shares subject to awards (including stock options, stock appreciation rights, stock grants and stock units) granted during our fiscal year (although for purposes of this analysis the number of shares subject to performance units and performance shares will be counted in the fiscal year that they are earned instead of the fiscal year in which they are granted) divided by our weighted average common stock for each fiscal year, both as reported in our periodic filings with the SEC.
-Awards that are settled in cash, awards that are granted pursuant to stockholder approved exchange programs, awards sold under our employee stock purchase plan and awards issued, assumed or substituted in acquisitions are excluded from our burn rate calculation.
-For purposes of our calculation, each share subject to a full value award (i.e. stock grants, stock units, performance shares and any other award that does not have an exercise price per share equal to the per share fair market value of our common stock on the grant date) is counted as more than one share on the following schedule: (a) 1.5 shares if our annual common stock price volatility is 54.6% or higher; (b) 2.0 shares if our annual common stock price volatility is between 36.1% and 54.6%; (c) 2.5 shares if our annual common stock price volatility is between 24.9% and 36.1%; (d) 3.0 shares if our annual common stock price volatility is between 16.5% and 24.9%; (e) 3.5 shares if our annual common stock price volatility is between 7.9% and 16.5%; and (f) 4.0 shares if our annual common stock price volatility is less than 7.9%.
+Burn Rate Commitment.
+To continue to manage and control the amount of our common stock used for equity compensation, on April 15, 2014, our Board adopted a resolution committing to stay below a 3-year average maximum burn rate for fiscal years 2014 through 2016, subject to stockholder approval of this proposal.
+This burn rate commitment will require us to limit the number of shares that we grant subject to stock awards each year of the three-year period to no more than an annual average of 6.72% of our weighted average common stock outstanding, which is equal to the median burn rate plus one standard deviation for the Russell 3000 companies in our Global Industry Classification Standards Peer Group (Semiconductor Equipment), as updated by Institutional Shareholder Service, Inc. (ISS) on December 23, 2013.
+Our annual average burn rate will be calculated as the number of shares subject to stock awards (including stock options, stock appreciation rights, stock grants and stock units) granted during our fiscal year divided by our weighted average common stock outstanding for each fiscal year, both as reported in our periodic filings with the SEC.
+Awards that are settled in cash, awards that are granted pursuant to stockholder approved exchange programs, awards sold under our employee stock purchase plan and awards issued, assumed or substituted in acquisitions will be excluded from our burn rate calculation.
+For purposes of our calculation, each share subject to a full value award (i.e. stock grants, stock units, performance shares and any other award that does not have an exercise price per share equal to the per share fair market value of our common stock on the grant date) will be counted as more than one share on the following schedule: (a) 1.5 shares if our annual common stock price volatility is 54.6% or higher; (b) 2.0 shares if our annual common stock price volatility is between 36.1% and 54.6%; (c) 2.5 shares if our annual common stock price volatility is between 24.9% and 36.1%; (d) 3.0 shares if our annual common stock price volatility is between 16.5% and 24.9%; (e) 3.5 shares if our annual common stock price volatility is between 7.9% and 16.5%; and (f) 4.0 shares if our annual common stock price volatility is less than 7.9%.

-Description of the First Amended 2011 Plan
+Description of the Second Amended 2011 Plan

-The material features of the First Amended 2011 Plan are outlined below.
-This summary does not purport to be a complete description of all of the provisions of the First Amended 2011 Plan and is qualified in its entirety by reference to the complete text of the First Amended 2011 Plan.
-Stockholders are urged to read the actual text of the First Amended 2011 Plan in its entirety, a copy of which has been filed with the SEC as Appendix A to this proxy statement.
-Any stockholder who desires to obtain a copy of the First Amended 2011 Plan may do so by written request to the Company's Secretary at PDF Solutions, Inc., Attention: Corporate Secretary, 333 West San Carlos Street, Suite 1000, San Jose, California, 95110.
+The material features of the Second Amended 2011 Plan are outlined below.
+This summary does not purport to be a complete description of all of the provisions of the Second Amended 2011 Plan and is qualified in its entirety by reference to the complete text of the Second Amended 2011 Plan.
+Stockholders are urged to read the actual text of the Second Amended 2011 Plan in its entirety, a copy of which has been filed with the SEC as Appendix A to this proxy statement.
+Any stockholder who desires to obtain a copy of the Second Amended 2011 Plan may do so by written request to the Company's Secretary at PDF Solutions, Inc., Attention: Secretary, 333 West San Carlos Street, Suite 1000, San Jose, California, 95110.